danbev/learning-rust/README.md

 for each way it is implemented.

 ### Ownership
-Every value in Rust as a variable called its owner and there can only be one owner at a time.
+Every value in Rust has a variable called its owner and there can only be one owner at a time.
 When the variables goes out of scope the value will be dropped.
 This sounds very much like a unique_ptr in C++ (RAII).